Alex-Aralis/yuzu-overlay/README.md

 This yuzu is stable masked (as it is very very unstable).
 If this statement confuses you read all about it -> https://wiki.gentoo.org/wiki/KEYWORDS

+GITHUB_TOKEN must be set in make.conf in order for mainline or early-access use flags to compile with yuzu-dev.
+The token is needed so that the early-access and mainline PR patch can be pulled down from github via hub. https://github.com/github/hub

 ## Bug-like things:
 - httplib AND libressl are still required even when ENABLE_WEB_SERVICE=OFF.
 I've exposed the webservice use flag but disabling it will cause the compilation to fail.
 Example when webservice off and libressl block left in the libressl conditional (at this point i had already removed httplib from the block).